SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

    > works by doing a file scan, with indexed nested-loop join, we no longer
    > do it, using index makes it another story.

-2. The index should support point-query because retrieve tuples from the inner relatiion satisfying the join conditions with a given tuple from the outer relation is essentially a selection on the outer relation.
+2. The index should support point-query (at least on 1 column if the condition is a conjunction) because retrieve tuples from the inner relatiion satisfying the join conditions with a given tuple from the outer relation is essentially a selection on the outer relation.

    For example